Active case

 Do Camp Lejeune water contamination claims impact VA claims?

 VA claims and claims filed under the CLJA are handled by separate parts of the government.
 Filing a CLJA claim won’t impact the VA benefits you or your family members may be currently receiving.
-Any award from a CLJA claim or lawsuit may be offset by the amount of money that the VA has already paid for those injuries same injuries.
+Any award from a CLJA claim or lawsuit may be offset by the amount of money that the VA has already paid for those injuries.

 How to find out if someone was at Camp Lejeune